money-god/auction-keeper/CollateralDocker.md

-# Running a collateral keeper
+# Running a collateral keeper in docker

 ## 1) Get RAI